BigSoftVideo/DOTE/glossary.md

 ### User Interface (UI) <a id='ui'></a>

 The [User Interface](ui.md) is the visual (and aural) presentation of the computer application to the user.
+The User Interface is made up of a menu bar, a ribbon with functional buttons and a variety of panels for specific tools.

 ### Version Control <a id='version'></a>